-The 2017 PIPE Warrants are exercisable, in full or in part, at any time prior to the fifth anniversary of their issuance, at an exercise price of \$2.20 per share.
-The 2017 PIPE Warrants will provide for certain adjustments that may be made to the exercise price and the number of shares issuable upon exercise due to future corporate events.
-In the case of certain fundamental transactions affecting the Company, the holders of 2017 PIPE Warrants, upon exercise of such warrants after such fundamental transaction, will have the right to receive, in lieu of shares of the Company's common stock, the same amount and kind of securities, cash or property that such holder would have been entitled to receive upon the occurrence of the fundamental transaction, had the 2017 PIPE Warrants been exercised immediately prior to such fundamental transaction.
-The 2017 PIPE Warrants contain a "cashless exercise" feature that allows the holders to exercise the warrants without a cash payment to the Company upon the terms set forth in the 2017 PIPE Warrants.
+The 2017 PIPE Warrants are exercisable, in full or in part, at any time prior to the fifth anniversary of their issuance, at an exercise price of \$2.20 per share, subject to provisions for: (a) adjustments in the case of certain corporate transactions; (b) consideration to be received in lieu of shares of the Company's common stock in the case of certain fundamental transactions; and (c) a "cashless exercise" feature.
 The 2017 PIPE Placement Agent Warrants have the same terms and conditions as the 2017 PIPE Warrants.